With Our Eyes Open to the Truth

 On 9/11 my students learned how to deal with tragedy through reason.
 They (and I) learned how to accept understandably muddled and confused emotions, anger, fear and hatred, and the foundations of these emotions and then move on to reasoned analysis and decision-making based on knowledge.
 This learning did not end at the close of school that day.
 We continued our discourse as we entered into what would be America’s longest war.

 I was openly and publicly against the war the war in Afghanistan.
 Most of my students supported the war.
 The kids learned how to discuss their opinions respectfully, even when many parents who objected to my public position could not.
 American values such as patriotism, freedom, privacy and speech were subject to debate and discussion.
 Meanwhile, some parents attempted to stifle this discourse, claiming that I was indoctrinating my students with my liberal bias.
 Would I have been accused of bias if I had embraced the war and spoke out in favor of it?
-It’s funny how it’s only “bias” when it’s an opinion one disagrees with.
+It’s funny how it’s only “bias” when it’s an unpopular opinion.

-Not only did parents have a low opinion of minority opinions, but they also underestimated the ability of their own children to formulate their own informed opinions.
+Not only did parents have a low opinion of minority views, but they also underestimated the ability of their own children to formulate their own informed opinions.
 The assumption is that if a teacher expresses his views to the class the students will be indoctrinated with those views.
-Of course, this is perfectly acceptable if said views are of the accepted discourse.
+Of course, this is perfectly fine if said views are of the accepted discourse.
 In fact, many of my students disagreed with me, and before we were through they were able to formulate reasonable arguments to defend their opinions.
 My students demonstrated that they were not blank slates soaking up “bad” knowledge.
 They were critical, and when they were included in the discussion, they were invested in the issue.

-As is always the case, the drama that plays out in the classroom is often a microcosm for the drama being played out in the society as a whole.
+As is often the case, the drama that plays out in the classroom is a microcosm for the drama being played out in the society as a whole.
 After 9/11 an accepted discourse was established.
 We were attacked because of our wealth and our freedom.
 If you do not support the United States government in its “war on terror” then you are with the terrorists.
 Any action taken by the United States in retaliation for 9/11 was justified, including domestic spying and torture.
 Finally, American citizens must accept that we’ll have to give up certain rights and freedoms in exchange for the government keeping us safe.

 Those who questioned the validity of the above claims were marginalized as pacifists, recalling Neville Chamberlain, or demonized as anti-American or pro-terrorist.
 There was even a list compiled of academics considered dangerous because of their radical views.
-Afghanistan had to be attacked, despite their being not a single Afghani on the planes that fateful day.
+Afghanistan had to be attacked, despite their being not a single Afghan on the planes that fateful day.
 Afghanistan was refusing to give us bin Laden, making them complicit in their terrorism.
 Of course, this wasn’t true, but to say so was un-American.
 Iraq had to be invaded because Hussein had weapons of mass destruction and was intent on delivering them to al Qaeda.
 This wasn’t true, but to say so was un-American.

 For ten years 9/11 has been the mantra of American quiescence.
 Instead of pursuing the truth, we marched in lock step with the mantra, 9/11